rocketmlhq/rmldnn/tutorials/image_semantic_segmentation/README.rst

 To train the Xception model on the pets dataset, we will use the RMSprop optimizer, as done in the Keras tutorial.
-However, instead of using a categorical cross-entropy loss function, we will take advantage of `rmldnn`'s implementation of the Dice loss, which is defined as the complement of the Dice coefficient computed between predition and target.
+However, instead of using a categorical cross-entropy loss function, we will take advantage of `rmldnn`'s implementation of the Dice loss, which is defined as the complement of the Dice coefficient computed between prediction and target.
 First introduced in the context of medical image segmentation (`paper <https://arxiv.org/abs/1606.04797>`__), the Dice loss has been shown to perform very well for segmentation tasks in general.